sasetz/fiit_template/lib.typ

     )[
       #set text(3em)
       #set par(justify: true)
-      This page is displayed, because you don't have a correct file path specified in `assignment` argument.
+      Don't forget to replace this page with your AIS assignment PDF using external tools!

-      Provide a valid assignment, or replace this page with external tools.
+      You can also specify assignment's file path using the `assignment` argument.
+This way is not recommended for final hand-in.
     ]
   } else if not regular-pages {
     set page(margin: 0em)